LazyPotato02/Angular-Exam-2024/README.md

      ```bash
      cd backend
      ```

+   -Change the db ip adress in index.js to your db ip adress

    - Install dependencies and start the server:
      ```bash
      npm install
      npm start
      ```

 3. **Start the Frontend**:
    - Open a new terminal and navigate to the frontend folder:
      ```bash